StackmateNetwork/stackmate.in/content/_index.md

 Reach out to us via [email](mailto:vm@stackmate.in) to schedule a private call.

-Join the public [Bitcoin India](https://discord.gg/rEW9SBvN) community discord channel where all you can find all the resources you need to get started with Bitcoin at any level.
+Join the public [Bitcoin India](https://discord.gg/rEW9SBvN) community discord channel where you can find all the resources you need to get started with Bitcoin at any level.

 <!-- <style>
 .android-badge{